Video Game: My Little Pony aka: My Little Pony Friendshipis Magic

-Both Parasprites and Changelings are fought with shards representing the Elements of Harmony in the game.
-In the show, the elements were never used against either of those creatures.
+Parasprites, Changelings, and Vampire Fruit Bats are fought with shards representing the Elements of Harmony in the game.
+In the show, the elements were never used against any of those creatures.

 Hitbox Dissonance: The hitboxes for Parasprites are much bigger than the swarm itself.
 Which can be an issue when you're trying to move or clear objects around them, especially when they are the color of a crystal you are trying to stockpile so you can activate one of the Elemental Stones.

 The darkness was made much starker with the October 2014 bugfix update.

 Killed Off for Real: What seems to happen to Queen Chrysalis (and her entire army) once you beat the "Canterlot Wedding" event—rather than being sent flying across the horizon, they appear to be vaporized by the Elements of Harmony.
 Rainbow Dash's line about "getting rid of these Changelings once and for all" once you have all the Element shards necessary to do so doesn't bode well for the Changelings, either.

 Level Grinding: Some of the ponies are very easy to rank up, whilst some of them will take forever (Different EXP gain on top of cool down times).
 Ponies like Shining Armor will take a good few weeks unless you tweak with the clock setting or use score modifiers.

 Loads and Loads of Characters: Not only does the game have all the primary and secondary characters from the show, but practically every background pony you can think of is available as well.